shell pipes & loops

 sends a hangup signal to its child processes before closing.

-We will see tmux
+We will see tmux later to avoid this.

 - unrelated: Control-D to say “done”: end of standard input.
 Explain what happens when you type this: